anubissbe/JarvisAI/README.md

 *   `OLLAMA_NUM_PARALLEL`: Number of parallel requests allowed (default: 4)
 *   `OLLAMA_MAX_LOADED_MODELS`: Maximum models to keep loaded (default: 2)
 *   `OLLAMA_CONTEXT_LENGTH`: Context size passed to the embedding service.
-Set this to a value supported by your model (default: 262144).
-For example, the `nomic-embed-text` model works with `2048`.
+Set this to a value supported by your model (default: 2048).
+The `nomic-embed-text` model expects up to 2048 tokens.

 #### Vector Search Settings